PennCIS233/Practical-HW2/README.md

 #### Step 1.1: Main Conditional

 The heart of the smart contract is a simple logical switch statement used to route evaluation to different sets of logic based on a Transaction's `OnComplete` value (defined in `create_app`).
 This logic allows the contract to choose which operation to run based on how the contract is called.
 For example, if `Txn.application_id()` is 0, then the on_creation sequence will run.
 If `Txn.on_completion()` is `OnComplete.OptIn`, the `on_register` sequence will run.
 If `Txn.application_args[0] == Bytes("vote")` then we want the `on_vote` sequence to be called.
 We've completed the first few cases for you.

-**Note:** What you end up passing into `application_args[0]` is the identifier in the transaction for the action to perform.
-In this case, there are two main actions we want to check for: when an account wants to vote and when the creator wants to update the user’s voting status.
-Make sure the name of the identifier that is passed into `application_args[0]` is “vote” for the first action and “update_user_status” for the second action.

 **TODO:** Implement the `program` conditional.